 Solar Storm in Space | Reasons, Measurement, Effects and the Last Solar Storm Hit

 What about a solar storm, though?
-Would you think that the Earth is occasionally bombarded by solar storms and that you are unlikely to see or hear any of the above?
+Would you think solar storms occasionally bombard the Earth and that you are unlikely to see or hear any of the above?
 Well, we are here to clear up all your doubts.
 So, let’s begin.

 ●⫸ What is a Solar Storm?

-A solar storm also called a geomagnetic storm is a word used to describe the atmospheric impacts felt on Earth as a result of activities on the Sun.
+A solar storm, also known as a geomagnetic storm, is a term used to describe the atmospheric impacts felt on Earth due to activities on the Sun.

 You probably imagine the Sun as a brilliant, constant source of light.
-In actuality, it’s an enormous molten gaseous ball that’s always changing.
+It’s an enormous molten gaseous ball that’s always changing.

 When a solar storm hits the Earth, it typically creates a bright “northern lights” display in sections of the atmosphere visible around the Arctic Circle.
-Satellites and other forms of electronic communication can be disrupted by solar storms.
+Solar storms can also disrupt satellites and other forms of electronic communication.

-Solar storms are triggered by a large explosion in the Sun.
+A large explosion in the Sun triggers solar storms.
 Solar flares are enormous explosions that can be as enormous as billions of atomic bombs!

-Solar flares are frequently accompanied by the discharge of massive jets of charged plasma traveling at millions of miles per hour.
-Coronal mass ejections, or CMEs, are the names given to these streams.
+Solar flares are frequently accompanied by the discharge of massive jets of charged plasma traveling millions of miles per hour.
+These streams are called coronal mass ejections, or CMEs.

 On the other hand, we have a Geomagnetic storm.